 Running both the Competitive Market (Double Auction) & Comparative Advantage experiments in your microeconomics course are effective ways to introduce economic concepts such as Supply & Demand, and Opportunity Costs to your students.

-Would you like to learn more?
+Would you like to learn more about our economics games?
 Get in touch with our team.
 Whether you’re teaching microeconomics in person, online, or both, MobLab has got you covered with Online Assignments for synchronous and asynchronous learning.
 Click here to schedule a one-on-one demo meeting.

 MobLab economists have mapped game recommendations for the most popular principles of economics (and microeconomics) textbooks.
 These links are a helpful guide for aligning your principles of microeconomics class with MobLab’s interactive experiments.
 You can also explore our more general Principles of Microeconomics game guide.